fbundle/leanlm/README.md

 - we could try to prompt the model as follows: `<max_completion_length> : <number1> <operator> <number2>` where `max_completion_length` is like an input to the model saying how many tokens it can generate, from that information, model might be able to learn whether to estimate the answer if `max_completion_length` is too little and explore a many possibilities if `max_completion_length` is big enough. in real world, this is called exam duration

+- if scaling up, we could certainly optimize over a trajectory rather than a single answer, just like giving the LLM a lean compiler, and it talks to the compiler for a while until it is able to figure out a solution

 # REFERENCES